 We know that when it comes to considering any kind of dental work, you might have questions.
 Asking questions is a great thing to do and it shows your interest in the procedure and more importantly, your overall well-being.
 If you know you have questions, but can’t think of exactly what to ask, we’re here to help.
-We’ve answered some of the most commonly asked questions about “Opalescence™ teeth whitening near me,” and teeth whitening in general.
+We’ve answered some of the most commonly asked questions about custom whitening trays, “Opalescence™ teeth whitening near me,” and teeth whitening in general.

 Unique and inherent whitening potential – it’s believed that we each have a level at which our teeth won’t whiten anymore.
 This varies from person to person and is controlled by our genes and determined by the value/hue of our teeth.
 We can only get the value color changed to brighter and whiter color/hue, which determines your final color and whitening results.